 Walking the Kings Road aka Dark Hedges

 Are you a Game of Thrones fan?
 Then this location is for you.
 It will take you right back to season 2 in which Arya Stark escapes the King’s Landing, disguised as a boy.
 The location feels a bit eerie at first, especially if you go there at dusk or dawn.
-The scene completely transforms as the day starts becoming brighter to something magical.
+The scene completely transforms as the day starts becoming brighter into something magical.

-Quick tip: Go here early in the morning, around sunrise.
+A quick tip: Go here early in the morning, around sunrise.
 By mid-day, the tourist buses start arriving and you will miss out on photo opportunities.
 Of course, there is no entry fee (yet) to this location. 🙂

 Read Also: